-Dat Age Sex Inte e of Interview: e:Yrs ::Yrs :: Res DESCRIBE THE BEHA What are the behaviors of Mos pondent(s): AVIOR(S) f concern?
-For each, define how

-veek, or month, how long it lasts when it occurs, and the intensity in which it occurs (low, medi ium, high).

-4 Behavior How is it performed?
+Age Sex Inte PESCRIBE THE BEHA Mos pondent(s): v it is performed, ho w often it occurs p per day, it lasts when it occurs, and the • · · • Behavior How is it performed?
 How often?
 How long?
 Intensity?

-1.

-2.

-3.

-4.

-5. lescribed above occur together r in response to the same situa , • same time; occur in a B. DENTIFY EVENTS TH HAT MAY AFFECT THE BE HAVIOR(S) 1.
-What medications does t the child take, and how do you believe these may affect his/her beh avior? on (if any) does the child experrashes, sinus infections, seizur ct his/her behavio or
+1. 2.
+3. 4.
+5. described above occur together r in response to the same situa , • same time; occur in a B. I DENTIFY EVENTS TH HAT MAY AFFECT THE BE HAVIOR(S) 1.
+What medications does t the child take, and how do you believe these may affect his/her beh avior?
+2. What medical complication (if any) does the child experience that may affect his/her behavior (e.g., asthma, allergies, rashes, sinus infections, seizures)?